 An afternoon snooze might repair damage from insufficient nighttime sleep

-A 30-minute nap in the middle of your day could protect you against the harmful effects of too little sleep at night, according to a new study.
+A 30-minute nap in the middle of your day could protect you against the harmful effects of too little sleep at night, according to recent research.

 In the study, published in the Journal of Clinical Endocrinology & Metabolism, naps seemed to restore to normal levels the hormones and proteins involved in stress and immune function.